nmshd/documentation/_docs_operate/modules.md

 Keep in mind that you need to synchronize the state of the Connector with the Backbone in order to receive events.
 The `sync` Module automates this, but you can also do this manually by calling the `/api/v2/Account/Sync` route.

-### Sever sent events <a href="{% link _docs_operate/configuration.md %}#sse"><i class="fas fa-fw fa-cog"/></a> {#sse}
+### sse (sever sent events) <a href="{% link _docs_operate/configuration.md %}#sse"><i class="fas fa-fw fa-cog"/></a> {#sse}

-The server sent events module allows the connector to open an one way connection from the backbone to the connector.
+The sse Module allows the Connector to open an one way connection from the Backbone to the Connector.
-This allows the backbone to communicate needed syncs to the connector and ditch the sync module that polls every x seconds.
+This allows the Backbone to communicate needed syncs to the Connector.
+For this the sync Module is not needed anymore and can be deactivated.

 ### Requesting Modules